dustinpfister/blog_posts/_posts/canvas-position.md

 ## 1 - Canvas position using css rules

 So positioning a canvas element with css rules is more of a css topic rather than one that has to do working with the canvas drawing context, or anything that is exclusive to canvas rather than html dom elements in general.
-Still it is something that might have to do with the topic oc canvas position, so one way is with inline css rules like so.
+Still it is something that might have to do with the topic of canvas position, so one way is with inline css rules like so.

 ```html
 <html>